Structure, Functionality, and Bioceramics - Design Principles for High Performance

 k (float): Rate constant

-t (float): time
+t (float): Time

 Returns:

-float: Conversion rate (0-1)
+float: Conversion (0-1)

 """

-# Solve Jander equation numerically for alpha
+# Solve the Jander equation for alpha numerically

 alpha0 = 0.5 # Initial guess